Phase transitions in a non-Hermitian Su-Schrieffer-Heeger model via Krylov spread complexity

-In what follows, we calculate the Krylov spread density of a state that evolves unitarily to the non-Hermitian vacuum of $H$.
-We demonstrate that the second derivatives of the spread density with respect to $\gamma$ display a non-analytic behavior in regions II and IV, implying that this complexity measure can detect the $\mathcal{PT}$-symmetry breaking as well as the spectral transition from a complex to a purely imaginary spectrum which is the mechanism responsible for the volume-to-area entanglement phase transition reported in Ref.~\cite{legal}.
+In what follows, we calculate the Krylov spread density for a state that evolves unitarily to the non-Hermitian vacuum of $H$.
+We demonstrate that the second derivatives of the spread density with respect to $\gamma$ display a non-analytic behavior in regions II and IV, implying that this complexity measure can detect the $\mathcal{PT}$-symmetry breaking, as well as the spectral transition from a complex to a purely imaginary spectrum.
+The latter provides the mechanism responsible for the volume-to-area entanglement phase transition reported in Ref.~\cite{legal}.

 Consider the two Hermitian Hamiltonians

 and

 where